zrythm/zrythm/doc/user/contributing/reporting-bugs.rst

 .. image:: /_static/img/drmingw-saveas.png
    :align: center

-When you are done, you may uninstall Dr. Mingw with the following command:
+When you are done, if you wish, you may uninstall Dr. Mingw with the following command:

 .. code-block:: bash